gnzlgarcia/werkapp/README.md

 # werkapp
-A really simple employee management system.
+A really simple CRUD for a future employee management system.